 Make a TODO list of all the tasks that you have to complete.
 Break down each todo item from that list into a checklist.
 Your Todo item is your specific task you want to accomplish & your checklist should be the steps that would help you accomplish that task.
 Now, arrange this TODO list as per your priority and focus on one todo item at a time.
 This would make you more efficient and ease off your stress.

 I suggest to use some tool on a daily basis to help you plan and keep you on track.
 I use Microsoft Todo for personal use and Trello for project management.

 Every once in a while take a break from your work and chill.
 Burning out from work takes a toll on your mind and decreases its creativity.
 Not thinking about work for sometime refreshes & rejuvenates your mind and helps you see a problem from a different angle.

 What are your thoughts on the above?
-Do let me know.
-Need to carry on the discussion?
-You can find my twitter handle in my bio.
-Also if you liked the article, Don’t forget to share & spread the word!
+Do let me know in the comments below.
+Also if you liked the article, Don’t forget to share & like!